CarineIzere/Portfolio1/README.md

 # Portfolio1
+## Description
-This is my first portfolio in Moringa School https://carineizere.github.io/Portfolio1/ These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+This is my first portfolio in Moringa School 2018 https://carineizere.github.io/Portfolio1/ These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ## Prerequisites:
-things you need to install the software and how to install them github , atom: visual studio code , Terminal , ubuntu software
+things you need to install the software and how to install them github , atom: visual studio code , Terminal , ubuntu software I used html and Markdown language
 ## Installing:
 \ubuntu:
 GET PREPARED,